Rare Mustang Boss 429 Found in Alabama Garage

-Any Boss 429 discovery is something worth celebrating, but this amazing survivor is even more special than that.
+Any Boss 429 discovery is something worth celebrating but this amazing survivor is extra special.

 Few special editions match up to the mighty Boss when it comes and Hot Rod got the scoop on a recently discovered 1970 Mustang Boss 429 from an Alabama garage.
 Essentially built merely to satisfy Ford’s beastly Hemi Shotgun engine for NASCAR use, the Blue Oval built only 1,358 examples to satisfy homologation rules.
 Laughingly underrated at 375 horsepower, the mighty 429 was actually producing roughly 500 ponies, making it quite the street machine.

 Finding any Mustang Boss 429 is obviously significant, but this particular car is extra special for a number of reasons.
 For starters, Ford built only 499 of them at the legendary Rouge plant in Dearborn.
 And only 13 featured a Calypso Coral exterior and white interior.
 And the story of how it landed in the hands of Mobile, Alabama-based muscle car dealer and resto shop owner Charlie Lyons is equally fascinating.

 Turns out, the previous owner told his dentist (of all people) that he had the car.
 “That person called me.
 I get those calls fairly frequently, but they rarely turn out to be anything,” said Lyons.
 “My wife and I were taking her car to get a tire repaired, and the phone rang with a gentleman who wanted to know if I was interested in buying this Mustang.
 I said ‘what kind of Mustang is it?’ and he said, ‘Well, it’s one of those with the Hemi motor in it.'”
 Little did he know this phone call would turn up the holy grail of muscle car finds.